archbelgium/resistanceinbelgiumBeHomepage/README.md

 Messages and some links can be changed via the lang.js file.
 For some links, you need to edit index.html to change them.

+## Resistance in Belgium

+Resistance in Belgium is the fruit of a [pilot project](https://cegesoma.be/en/project/wikibase-resistance) of the [State Archives in Belgium](https://arch.arch.be/) carried out by [CegeSoma](https://www.cegesoma.be/).